A bit more about me as a writer…

 ‘A dark and elegant story of childhood, The Cuckoo Boy is horrifying and disarmingly funny.
 A book to keep you awake at night.’

-You can watch a video of him talking about the book with Laurence from To Hell below:
+If you’re really keen, you can watch a video of me talking about The Cuckoo Boy with Laurence from To Hell below: